 To show how important pricing is to marketing, let‘s look at a real-life example of the relationship between the two.

-As you can see, this retailer applies two different pricing strategies in this period:
+As you can see, this store applies two different pricing strategies in this period:

-A margin-focused strategy from the beginning of July to the 24th, where the retailer is priced higher than the market average.
+A margin-focused strategy from the beginning of July to the 24th, where the shop is priced higher than the market average.

-An aggressive strategy from the beginning of August until the end of the data where the retailer is priced lower than its competition.
+An aggressive strategy from the beginning of August until the end of the data where the shop is priced lower than its competition.

 Looking at the number of units sold during this period, it’s obvious the aggressive pricing strategy resulted in more sales.
 All other conditions staying the same, the simple change in price led to a dramatic change in sales.